 When you’re counting up the costs of attending college, don’t forget about interest.
 If you have to borrow to pay for your tuition or living expenses, you’ll need to eventually pay back every penny you borrowed, plus interest.

-Federal student loans today have interest rates between 4.99% and 7.54%, depending on the type of loan.
+Federal student loans have interest rates between 5.50% and 8.05% for the 2023-24 school year, depending on the type of loan.
 Private student loans can come with even higher rates.

 But you may have options for lower-interest loans, or even a loan with no interest at all.